-You need the Duo Dock, a NuBus card, and a flat-blade screwdriver.
+You need the Duo Dock, a NuBus card, and either a flat-slot or Phillips screwdriver (depending on the type of screws you see in step 5 under "Installing the Card").

 If your system is already set up: Turn off, disconnect, and remove all equipment attached to the dock, but do not unplug the power cord that connects the dock to an electrical outlet or power strip.